kmaooad/coding-19W07/README.md

 #### Balance calculation

-Balance for a given customer and period can be calculated from services used in this period as sum of used amount (`amount` field in `usage`) multiplied by price per unit (`pricing` field in `plans`).
+Balance for a given customer and period can be calculated from services used in this period as sum of used amount (`quantity` field in `usage`) multiplied by price per unit (`pricing` field in `plans`).
 Every customer has specific plan assigned.

 #### Making HTTP requests